Romulan12/LLM-as-Chatbot/README.md

 - LLAMA 7B: Using [llama.cpp](https://github.com/abetlen/llama-cpp-python)
 - GPT-J: Using [GPT4All](https://github.com/nomic-ai/gpt4all)

-> GPT-J model is faster than LLAMA, but provides inferior results to LLAMA.
-For system with resource constraints using GPT-J is preferred.
+> GPT-J model is faster than LLAMA, but provides the results aren't as good as compared to LLAMA.
+For systems with resource constraints using GPT-J should be preferred.

 # Documentation
 [Documentation](assets/Documentation.pdf)